Storyboard: Photomatic

-A Photomatic (probably derived from 'animatic' or photo-animation) is a series of still photographs edited together and presented on screen in a sequence.
+A photomatic (probably derived from 'animatic' or photo-animation) is a series of still photographs edited together and presented on screen in a sequence.
 Sound effects, voice-overs, and a soundtrack are added to the piece to show how a film could be shot and cut together.
 Increasingly used by advertisers and advertising agencies to research the effectiveness of their proposed storyboard before committing to a 'full up' television advertisement.

-The Photomatic is usually a research tool, similar to an animatic, in that it represents the work to a test audience so that the commissioners of the work can gauge its effectiveness.
+The photomatic is usually a research tool, similar to an animatic, in that it represents the work to a test audience so that the commissioners of the work can gauge its effectiveness.

 Originally, photographs were taken using a color negative film.
 A selection would be made from contact sheets and prints made.
 The prints would be placed on a rostrum and recorded to videotape using a standard video camera.
 Any moves, pans or zooms would have to be made in-camera.
 The captured scenes could then be edited.

 Digital photography, web access to stock photography and non-linear editing programs have had a marked impact on this way of filmmaking also leading to the term 'digimatic'.
 Images can be shot and edited very quickly to allow important creative decisions to be made 'live'.
 Photo composite animations can build intricate scenes that would normally be beyond many test film budgets.

 Photomatix was also the trademarked name of many of the booths found in public places which took photographs by coin operation.
 The Photomatic brand of the booths was manufactured by the International Mutoscope Reel Company of New York City.
 Earlier versions took only one photo per coin, and later versions of the booths took a series of photos.
-Many of the booths would produce a strip of four photos in exchange for a coin.
+Many of the booths would produce a strip of four photos in exchange for a coin (or coins).